 1. Name of the medicinal product DEXAMETHASONE 3.3 mg/ml, solution for injection 2.
+Qualitative and supertitative composition 2.
 Qualitative and quantitative composition Each ml of solution contains 3.3 mg dexamethasone (as sodium phosphate) which is equivalent to 4 mg dexamethasone phosphate or 4.37 mg dexamethasone sodium phosphate.
 Each 2 ml contains 6.6 mg dexamethasone (as sodium phosphate) which is equivalent to 8 mg dexamethasone phosphate or 8.74 mg dexamethasone sodium phosphate.